-BOX 1 COVID-19's Impact on Assessment of Progress
+BOX 1 COVID-19's impact on assessment of progress

-Government responses to the COVID-19 pandemic caused widespread changes in human behavior in 2020, such as people spending less time in commercial building spaces and making fewer trips, that likely impacted many of the indicators tracked in this report.
-In some cases, these changes are likely temporary, as there is little evidence that they have spurred structural changes and preliminary analysis suggests that GHG emissions are already rebounding (e.g., buildings sector emissions dropped by around 10 percent from 2019 to 2020, but initial evidence for 2021 is that emissions in the sector rebounded and the progress will not be sustained.^a
+Government responses to the COVID-19 pandemic caused widespread changes in human behavior in 2020, such as people spending less time in commercial building spaces and making fewer trips, that likely affected many of the indicators tracked in this report.
+In some cases, these changes are likely to be temporary, as there is little evidence that they have spurred structural changes; and preliminary analysis suggests that GHG emissions are already rebounding (e.g., buildings-sector emissions dropped by around 10 percent from 2019 to 2020, but initial evidence from 2021 and 2022 suggests that emissions in the sector have already rebounded and the progress was likely not sustained (IEA 2022; UNEP 2021a).

-But for others, new policies or practices adopted during COVID-19 may have long-term impacts (e.g., the rollback of environmental regulations in some countries or increased public financing for fossil fuels).
+But for others, new policies or practices adoption during COVID-19 may have long-term impacts (e.g., the rollback of environmental regulations in some countries or increased public financing for fossil fuels).
 It may take many decades to evaluate the permanence of measures adopted during the pandemic, as well as their impacts on global progress made toward our targets.
 Changes in carbon intensity indicators, for example, cannot be clearly attributed to measures adopted to slow the spread of COVID-19.

-Thus, for each indicator with a 2020 data point, we included this value in our linear trendline calculations unless the latest science indicated that this change was temporary.
-We considered whether there had already been a rebound in annual data for 2021 or later.
-If annual data were not available, we considered semi-annual data in our determination.
-We also considered other qualitative research and observations if necessary.
-In these instances where the change did appear to be temporary, we showed the 2020 value in the chart, but excluded it from our linear trendline calculations and categorizations of progress.
+Thus, for each indicator with a 2020 data point, we include this value in our linear trendline calculations unless the latest science indicates that this change was temporary.
+We consider whether there has already been a rebound in annual data for 2021 or later.
+If annual data are not available, we consider semiannual data in our determination.
+We also consider other qualitative research and observations if necessary.
+In these instances where the change does appear to be temporary, we show the 2020 value in the chart, but exclude it from our linear trendline calculations and categorizations of progress.
+More specifically, if 2020 was our most recent year of data, we calculated the linear trendline based on five years of data from 2015 to 2019.
+But if 2020 was not the most recent data point and data were available after 2020, we calculated the linear trendline using four years of data, rather than five (e.g., a trendline of 2022, 2021, 2019, and 2018).
 The removal of the 2020 value is noted where applicable.